NikyMartin/EPNM_API/Get_AuditLogs/readme.md

    - Report
    - RESTCONF

-**NOTE: Available categories will depend on the selected application.
+**NOTE**: Available categories will depend on the selected application.
 During script execution, category list selection menu will also show applicable application

 Syntax to be used: